ebanner/find-smash-tournaments/README.md

 # find-smash-tournaments

-Find smash tournaments that my favorite players are competing in
+Find smash ultimate tournaments that my favorite players are competing in

 ## What is this?